What to Do If Shopify is Down?

 Visit Shopify’s Status Page

 • Go to the Shopify Status page.
-This page provides real-time updates about platform-wide issues.
+This page is a real-time system status page that details ongoing incidents, scheduled maintenance events, and past outages.

-Websites like Downdetector and IsItDownRightNow provide insights based on user reports.
+Websites like Downdetector, DownForEveryoneOrJustMe, and IsItDownRightNow provide insights based on user reports.
 If you see a surge in complaints, Shopify may be experiencing an outage.

 Check Social Media

-Twitter is a great place to see real-time reports using hashtags.
+Twitter is a great platform for viewing real-time reports using hashtags.
 Search for #ShopifyDown on Twitter to see if other users are reporting issues.
 Shopify’s official Twitter handle (@ShopifySupport) also posts updates about ongoing issues..

 Step 2: Verify If It’s a Local Issue